Logo Federal Ministry of JusticeLogo Federal Office of Justice

 (3) A child of foreign parents acquires German citizenship by birth in Germany if one parent

-1. has been legally ordinarily resident in Germany for eight years and
+1. has been legally ordinarily resident in Germany for five years and

 2. has a permanent right of residence or as a national of Switzerland or as a family member of a national of Switzerland has a residence permit on the basis of the Agreement of 21 June 1999 between the European Community and its Member States, of the one part, and the Swiss Confederation, of the other, on the free movement of persons (Federal Law Gazette 2001 II, p.
 810).